dalyIsaac/Whim/README.md

 Whim is heavily inspired by the [workspacer](https://github.com/workspacer/workspacer) project, to which I've contributed significantly in the past.
 However, there are a few key differences:

 - Whim is built using WinUI 3 instead of Windows Forms.
 This makes it easier to have a more modern UI.
+- Whim has a more powerful command palette, which supports fuzzy search.
 - Whim stores windows internally in a more flexible way.
 This allows for more complex window management.
+For more, see [Layouts](#layouts).
 - Whim has a command system with common functionality, which makes it easier to interact with at a higher level.
 - Creating subclasses of internal classes is not encouraged in Whim - instead, plugins should suffice to add new functionality.